Duryab333/AWS/Terraform/Projects/aws_ec2/README.md

-# EC2 instance creation using Terraform:
+# EC2 instance creation with automated Nginx installation:

 This will create all the configuraiton required to make an ec2 instance on AWS